KaiPar/web-TicTacToe/README.md

 # web-TicTacToe
-A tic-tac-toe game developed in html and js
+A tic-tac-toe game developed in html and js.
+Feel free to contribute.